Dwight, Massachusetts: Railroad

 Dwight Station (right) & Water Tower (left) in North Belchertown (Dwight), Massachusetts.
 From an undated postcard.
 The view is looking east from the crossing on Federal Street.
 The structures were erected by the railroad agent H. D. Dwight about 1857 on what became the Central Vermont Railroad, at Federal Street, immediately north of Goodell Street.
 A sawmill beyond the tower (on the Scarborough Brook) supplied wood for locomotives.
 W. M. Goodell was the agent from 1885 until 1933 when passenger service ceased.
 The structures were removed by the late 1940s.
 Dwight at MP 103.7; Belchertown at MP 108.4.

-Harrison Dunbar Dwight (1806-1878), great-grandson of Capt.
+Harrison Dunbar Dwight (1806–1878), great-grandson of Capt.
 Nathaniel Dwight, was born here, the fourth generation of the family to be associated with the place.
-He became the first railroad agent on the Amherst & Belchertown Railroad, which began service in May 1853 and connected the region with the Atlantic Ocean seaport at New London, Connecticut, and markets in New York and further west.
+He became the first railroad agent on the Amherst & Belchertown Railroad, which began service in May 1853 and connected the region with the Atlantic Ocean seaport at New London, Connecticut, and markets in New York City and further west.

 The Dwight Farm in North Belchertown was about 400 acres at this time.
 Harrison Dwight donated land upon which he erected the train station (built about 1857) and the water tower for the locomotives.
 He developed the adjacent sawmill on the Scarborough Brook, an ostensible monopoly on supplying wood to the railroad.
 He also, like many in Town, made carriages.
-The village, up to that point known as Logtown, afterward became known as Dwight's Station in his honor and of the noted family (his second cousin was Timothy Dwight IV).
+The village, up to that point known as Logtown, afterward became known as Dwight's Station in his honor and of the noted family (his second cousin was theologian and Harvard President Timothy Dwight IV).
 Dwight Chapel took the name as well.
 The tradition of local mills in Dwight supplying timbers for shipbuilding continued, an industry enhanced by the railroad.